What is the Phase diagram for water system? What is the Gibbs phase rule?

 (i) The curve OA (Vapour pressure curve) : Curve OA represents the equilibrium between the two phases, liquid water and vapour.
 Along this curve water and vapour coexist in equilibrium.
 The curve shows the vapour pressure of liquid water at different temperatures.
-OA curve is also known as vapour pressure curve of water()l .
+OA curve is also known as the vapour pressure curve of water()l .
 A is the critical point having temperature 3740 C and pressure 218 atm.
-At this critical point the liquid and vapour are indistinguishable from each other and thus only one phase is left.
-Critical point marks the highest temperature at which the liquid can exist.
-Critical point is a characteristic property of pure substance.
+At this critical point, the liquid and vapour are indistinguishable from each other and thus only one phase is left.
+The critical point marks the highest temperature at which the liquid can exist.
+The critical point is a characteristic property of a pure substance.

-(ii) Curve OB (Sublimation curve) : Curve OB represents the equilibrium between ice and vapour and it is called as sublimation curve of ice.
+(ii) Curve OB (Sublimation curve) : Curve OB represents the equilibrium between ice and vapour and it is called a sublimation curve of ice.
 The two phases namely ice and vapour

 coexist in equilibrium along this curve.

-Along the curve OC, OA and OB, the number of phases present in equilibrium is two,
+Along with the curve OC, OA and OB, the number of phases present in equilibrium is two,

 F = C – P + 2 = 1 – 2 + 2 = 1

-(iii) Curve OC (Melting or fusion curve) : The curve OC represents the equilibrium between ice and water (two phase equilibria) and it is known as melting point curve.
-The inclination of the curve OC towards the pressure axis indicates that melting point of ice slightly decreases by increasing pressure.
-The reason for this behaviour is the decrease in the volume when ice melts into water.
+(iii) Curve OC (Melting or fusion curve): The curve OC represents the equilibrium between ice and water (two-phase equilibria) and it is known as the melting point curve.
+The inclination of the curve OC towards the pressure axis indicates that the melting point of ice slightly decreases by increasing pressure.
+The reason for this behaviour is the decrease in the volume when the ice melts into water.
 Thus ice transforms into denser water when the pressure is raised.
 Phase diagram for water system

 - Curve OA’ (Metastable curve) : The dotted curve OA’ is the continuation of vapourization curve OA.
-It is vapour pressure curve of supercooled water.
-As the water does not always freezes at 0 0 C, therefore if the vessel containing water and vapour is thoroughly clean and dust free, it is possible to super cool water several degrees below its freezing point.
+It is a vapour pressure curve of supercooled water.
+As the water does not always freeze at 0 0 C, therefore if the vessel containing water and vapour is thoroughly clean and dust-free, it is possible to supercool water several degrees below its freezing point.

 Super cooled –><–liquid vapour

-On adding nucleus of ice (stable state) the system reverts to true stable system i.e.
+On adding nucleus of ice (stable state) the system reverts to the true stable system i.e.